maizzle/maizzle.com/content/docs/layouts.md

 ### link tag

-Maizzle also supports `<link rel="stylesheet">` tags - it will read the file from the `href` attribute and process it with PostCSS (including Tailwind CSS).
+Maizzle also supports `<link rel="stylesheet">` tags - it will try to read the file from the `href` attribute and process it with PostCSS (including Tailwind CSS).

 ```hbs [src/layouts/main.html] diff {4}
 <!doctype html>